meolar/supertux-wiki/Ideas.md

   right?" - Cooljeanius 21:04, 1 December 2008 (UTC)

-> "Or a version for phones with touchscreens, or (rare) laptops/computers with touchscreens, or the “tablet” doodad that apple is selling ect...
+> "Or a version for phones with touchscreens, or (rare) laptops/computers with touchscreens, or the “tablet” doodad that apple is selling etc...
 Oh and you can get linux for DS."

 ### Alternative Character

-A playable alternative character, maybe a secret character that can only be played by using a cheat code or unlocking the char by winning something of doing some impressive feet.
+A playable alternative character, maybe a secret character that can only be played by using a cheat code or unlocking the character by winning something or doing some impressive feat.

-He is quite the opposite of Tux with a complete different personality, instead of a cute little hero, this guy is an antihero (like Spawn or Batman), hes eye glows green or something, he puts everything in its path on fire and make the level a living inferno, hes very fast, strong, malicious, fearful and aggressive.
+He is quite the opposite of Tux with a complete different personality, instead of a cute little hero, this guy is an antihero (like Spawn or Batman), hes eye glows green or something, he puts everything in its path on fire and make the level a living inferno, he's very fast, strong, malicious, fearful and aggressive.
 Annihilating anything in his path, leaving only a trail of destruction behind.
 Maybe he could be a sorcerer and have vast powers of magic, maybe a spell wand.
 A real badass that roars like a tiger, arrr!

 - In Sonic games, player can play Tails, Amy, Shadow, etc...
 - In Mario games there are many different Yoshi's, and mushroom, princess, Luigi, Wario, etc...

+> "Sounds like completely anti-Tux, I would prefer this to be some miniboss Nolok made by cloning Tux."

-Playing a cute little dragon would be cool too! :D Again,I shalt put that intoeth mine version of Super tux.It will be out in three years-Rorikdude
+> Playing a cute little dragon would be cool too! :D Again,I shalt put that intoeth mine version of Super tux.It will be out in three years -Rorikdude

 > "I think that an alternative character (outside of [Super Tux Smash](https://github.com/SuperTux/supertux/wiki/Ideas#super-tux-smash)) would be another very bad idea.
 Penny, of course, ***must*** be playable--that is given--but the whole idea is that you have Tux the